JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    3 │ Iris-virginica       4.5      6.9
 ```

-To get row number for each observation per group use the `eachindex` function:
+To get row number for each observation within each group use the `eachindex` function:
 ```
 julia> combine(gdf, eachindex)
 150×2 DataFrame